riceissa/geb-typogenetics-dna-rna/README.md

 This section is only relevant if you want to compile the website locally for development purposes.

+You will need the command-line programs `unzip` and `pandoc` in order to run the following commands.
+If you don't have them, on Ubuntu you can just run `sudo apt install unzip anki`.
+Also, you will need to install the `anki` Python Pip package.
+To do this, you can run `python3 -m pip install -U anki`.

 First download the `.apkg` file into the main directory, and name is `geb.apkg`.
 Then run the following commands:

 ```bash